-Finding the best SUP pump - Stand Up Paddle Board
+Finding the BEST SUP PUMP for Inflatable Stand Up Paddle Board

 The triple action works great, easy to use, and makes pumping very fast.

-In combination with this Ryobi 18V Inflator I can inflate the paddle board in record time.
+In combination with this Ryobi 18V Inflator (Alternate Source, With Battery and Charger, Home Depot) & Ryobi 18V Battery, I can inflate the paddle board in record time, and I don't need to be near a 12V power source like the car.
 I let the Ryobi 18V battery powered inflator fill the board with air, and then start at stage 2 of the triple action pump.
 The Ryobi 18V inflator is also good for quickly deflating the board.
-It will suck all the air out quickly, so you don't have to wait, or roll up slowly.
+It will suck all the air out quickly until the board is flat as a crepe (even thinner than a pancake), so you don't have to wait, or roll up slowly.

 If I don't have the Ryobi 18V inflator, then I just start out with the Freein triple action pump at stage 1, which is way faster to fill the board than the stock pump.